eastlondoner/headless-gl/README.md

 ## FAQ

-### How can I use headless-gl with a continuous integration service?
+### How can I use gl-bun with a continuous integration service?

-`headless-gl` should work out of the box on most CI systems.
+`gl-bun` should work out of the box on most CI systems.
 Some notes on specific CI systems:

 * GitHub Actions: refer to the workflow files, specifially the `ci` workflow for an example.
-* [CircleCI](https://circleci.com/): `headless-gl` should just work in the default node environment.
+* [CircleCI](https://circleci.com/): `gl-bun` should just work in the default node environment.
 * [AppVeyor](http://www.appveyor.com/): Again it should just work
 * [TravisCI](https://travis-ci.org/): Works out of the box on the OS X image.
 For Linux VMs, you need to install mesa and xvfb.
 To do this, create a file in the root of your repo called `.travis.yml` and paste the following into it: